Abdur-RasheedAde/My_Snowflake_DE_Project/README.md

 + Feedback and Continuous Improvement

 ## Data Engineering Process
-1. Creation of database and 4 Schemas: A database known as CRICKET is created with 4 Schemas for proper logical description of the entire database.
+1. Creation of database and 4 Schemas: A database (DB) known as CRICKET is created with 4 Schemas (LAND, RAW, CLEAN and CONSUMPTION) for proper logical description and arrangement of the DB.
 The Star-schema was eventually used in Data Modelling so as to give the datawarehouse a legible understading (get the code here)[]
-2.
+2. Data Injestion and Loading: Data is injested into the LAND schema and reloaded into the RAW schema (access the code here)[]
+3. njest Data into the RAW Schema
 To optimize the performance of the data model, a calendar table was created using the DAX function.
 The data model follows a star schema with one fact table and three dimension tables.
 The dimension tables have PRIMARY KEYS that connect to the corresponding FOREIGN KEYS in the fact table, forming a one-to-many relationship between each dimension table and the fact table.
 The diagram below shows the data model.
 <img src="https://github.com/Abdur-RasheedAde/Financial_Report/blob/main/Data%20Modelling.PNG" width=50% height=50%>